apache/drill/README.md

 Apache Drill is a distributed MPP query layer that supports SQL and alternative query languages against NoSQL and Hadoop data storage systems.
 It was inspired in part by [Google's Dremel](http://research.google.com/pubs/pub36632.html).

-## Quickstart
+## Developers

-Please read INSTALL.md for setting up and running Apache Drill.
+Please read [Environment.md](docs/dev/Environment.md) for setting up and running Apache Drill.
+For complete developer documentation see [DevDocs.md](docs/dev/DevDocs.md).

 ## More Information
 Please see the [Apache Drill Website](http://drill.apache.org/) or the [Apache Drill Documentation](http://drill.apache.org/docs/) for more information including: